 - Appropriate in terms of duration and frequency.

 - Served as per the requirements of the subject or patient.

 The reimbursement for the CPT 82306 requires the coder to find the Revenue Codes that the contractors provide to help report this service.

 The test fee for CPT 82306 varies in different states.
-Government Payer, i.e., Medicare, makes reimbursements at the fixed amount.
+Government Payer, i.e., Medicare, makes reimbursements at a fixed amount.

-Venipuncture performed by the physician/ nurse or by other third-party laboratory services is inclusive of the main service (CPT 82306).
+Venipuncture performed by the physician/ nurse or other third-party laboratory services includes the main service (CPT 82306).